Ninjatown: Gameplay

 Ninjatown is a tower defense strategy game, in which the player steps into the shoes of Ol’ Master Ninja, tasked with defending Ninjatown from waves of enemies trying to make their way through the town.
 To stop them, the player constructs ninja huts along their path, from which ninjas will emerge to engage the enemy.
 The ninjas that live in these huts range from orange-clad anti-ninjas to snowball throwing white ninjas.
 A total of eight ninja types can be built, each being unlocked before certain levels.
 Building each hut costs shuriken-shaped cookies, the currency of Ninjatown, and as enemies are defeated, more cookies are earned.
 The player can then invest these cookies into building and upgrading huts to deal with the ever-increasing waves of enemies.

-The player can also build six different modifiers, that will endow any adjacent huts with a special ability.
-These include buildings like the training dojo which can increase the ninjas attack power, or the green tea bistro which makes units move faster.
+The player can also build six different modifiers that will endow any adjacent huts with a special ability.
+These include buildings like the training dojo which can increase the ninjas' attack power, or the green tea bistro which makes units move faster.

 The player can also make use of Ol' Master Ninja themselves.
 As the game goes on, Ol' Master Ninja remembers more and more of the seven Elder Ninja Powers, powerful moves that can aid the player greatly.
-These range from blowing into the mic to send enemies back down the path, to stopping time.
+These range from blowing into the microphone to send enemies back down the path, to stopping time.
 Elder Ninja Powers give the player more time to build houses and upgrade units.
 Using these powers takes up Happiness Bars, represented by a Hickory Cane meter.
 Destroying enemies fills this meter.
 Most Ol' Master Ninja Powers cost 33% energy from the meter to use, with a few stronger powers, such as the devastating Magni-frying glass, costing twice as much.